The Frequently Asked Questions (FAQ) are not only meant to answer questions, but are also a set of my guidelines.

 Once you are inside an article, you will see an "About" section, that gives a brief understanding of what exactly the article is about, and a "History" section that gives the most recent information about the history of the subject that the article is about.
 Within the article, you may find text that is underlined and italicized.
 This means it is a link to another page within the website.
 For example, when the subpage of Black and White Days talks about its creator, Clarence L. Funk will be linked.
 At the bottom of each page will have the sources that were used in making the article.
 Some pages will also have photos that are related to where they were sourced.

-No, My website is privately owned.
+No, my website is privately owned.
 I created this website because I love history and my city.
 If you would like more info, please visit the About page.

-Mayor's & Government Officers: Mayors, City Council Members, Recorders, etc., will show the current and previous members of office.
-Living officers will only have their information about what they accomplished while in office, nothing about their lives.
-When a government officer has been dead for more than one year (365 days), then information about their lives will be added.
+Mayor's & Government Officers: Mayors, City Council Members, Recorders, etc., will show the current and previous members of the office.
+Living officers will only have information about what they accomplished while in office, nothing about their lives.
+When a government officer has been dead for more than one year (365 days), information about their lives will be added.

 Buildings: